×

 • Design Creation: A tattoo artist creates a design, which can be a traditional image or pattern.
 This design is inked onto the skin using standard tattooing techniques.

-• Digital Layer: A digital layer of the design is created alongside the physical tattoo.
-This digital layer is essentially an AR trigger – it’s coded to be recognised by AR software.
+• Digital Layer: The design is created digitally alongside the physical tattoo.
+This digital layer is essentially an AR trigger—it’s coded to be recognised by AR software.

-• AR Software Interaction: The tattoo comes to life when viewed through an AR-enabled device, like a smartphone or AR glasses.
-The AR software recognises the digital layer of the tattoo and overlays animated graphics or effects onto it.
+• AR Software Interaction: The tattoo comes to life when viewed through an AR-enabled device, such as a smartphone or AR glasses.
+The AR software recognises the tattoo’s digital layer and overlays animated graphics or effects.

 • Animation and Effects: The result is a dynamic, animated tattoo version that can move, change colours, or display various visual effects.
 This animation is only visible through the AR device’s screen, adding a hidden, digital dimension to the traditional tattoo.

-In Segard’s Skull project, for example, what appears to be a standard tattoo can transform into a moving, interactive artwork when viewed through an AR application, enhancing the visual experience of the tattoo and pushing the boundaries of body art.
+In Segard’s Skull project, for example, what appears to be a standard tattoo can transform into a moving, interactive artwork when viewed through an AR application.
+This enhances the visual experience of the tattoo and pushes the boundaries of body art.

 Beyond aesthetics, AR tattoos offer practical applications, such as carrying essential personal information.
 For instance, they could inform medical professionals about allergies in emergencies or help identify unconscious individuals.
 This innovative use of AR in tattoos opens up new possibilities and underscores the exciting future of this technology in art and personal expression.